ad-mitium/ffmpeg_win_wrapper/README.md

 ## Usage

 This script uses FFMPEG to transcode a video from one format to another, whether it be a straight copy from one video container to another (currently MP4), transcode from one format to another, transcode a video with subtitles to another format or transcode a video using customized options provided in the commandline.
-Once the video is transcoded, it will copy the new video to pre-specified location(s).
+Once the video is transcoded, it will copy the new video to a pre-specified location(s).

 Some user configurable options exist in the script to tailor its behavior and destination locations.
+Most are in the `lib` folder.

-At any point, using the -opt flag will override what ever the default transcode action that was provided.
+At any point, using the -opt flag will override whatever the default transcode action that was provided.

 ### **Code execution as follows:**